-The following guidelines are for faculty, staff, alumni and students who manage, maintain or participate in social media and networking sites on behalf of St. Joseph's University, New York.
-Some such sites may include, but are not limited to Facebook, Twitter, LinkedIn, YouTube and MySpace.
+The following guidelines are for faculty, staff, alumni and students who manage and maintain social media accounts on behalf of St. Joseph's University, New York.

 St. Joseph's University does not take responsibility for individual faculty or student-developed pages.
 Employees or student groups who create pages that could be affiliated with the University should notify the Department of Social Media of their intentions.